boost-edu-tools/gitinspectorgui/docs/api/api.md

 The API layer abstracts the complexity of git analysis operations into a simple, consistent interface.
 It handles settings management, analysis execution, and result formatting while providing both command-line and programmatic access to the underlying analysis engine.

+## Integration with Desktop Application

+The API functions are called directly from the Tauri desktop frontend via PyO3 helper functions, eliminating network overhead.
+For technical details on this integration architecture, see [PyO3 Integration](../architecture/pyo3-integration.md).

 **Key Components:**

 -   **`gigui/api/main.py`** - Core API implementation (`GitInspectorAPI` class)